bobpeulen/oci_opensearch_ad/introduction/introduction.md

 ## About this Workshop

 This workshop runs through the steps to create and start an Anomaly Detection detector in [OCI OpenSearch](https://www.oracle.com/uk/cloud/search/).
 You will start by provisioning an OCI OpenSearch cluster and set up a topic in the [OCI Notification Service](https://docs.oracle.com/en-us/iaas/Content/Notification/Concepts/notificationoverview.htm).
-Afterwards, you will access the OpenSearch dashboards by using NGINX, create a new index in OpenSearch, add sample data to the index.
+Afterwards, you will access the OpenSearch dashboards by using NGINX, create a new index in OpenSearch, and add sample data to the index.
 Then, you will create an Anomaly Detection detector using the OpenSearch dashboards.
 Once implemented, using the compute instance (also used for NGINX), you will run a script to feed new data every couple of seconds to your Anomaly Detection detector.
 Lastly, you will set up a trigger to receive automated e-mail notifications, using Oracle Notification Service.
 As a result, when anomalous behaviour in your data is detected, you will be notified automatically.

 The workshop uses Anomaly Detection as defined by OpenSearch.
 See the full documentation on Anomaly Detection [here](https://opensearch.org/docs/latest/observing-your-data/ad/index/).